tzshin/gello_software/README.md

   - **Scripts:**
     - `automation/run_gello.sh`
     - `automation/run_gello_with_data_collection.sh`
+    - `scripts/gello_get_offset.py`
+    - `gello/agents/gello_agent.py`
   - We automated the offset calibration process to reduce preparation time and enhance accuracy.
-The retrieved offset values are saved to a JSON file, which is read by `gello/agents/gello_agent.py` during startup.
+The retrieved offset values by `scripts/gello_get_offset.py` are saved to a JSON file, which is read by `gello/agents/gello_agent.py` during startup.
+The bash scripts will run the offset retrieval script before starting teleoperation.
 - **Error Handling:**
   - Improved error handling for the gripper trigger’s position to ensure successful teleoperation startup.
+The bash scripts allow the user to adjust the gripper trigger position and press ‘enter’ again to retry starting teleoperation.\

 By following the instructions in this README, users can efficiently set up and use the teleoperation tool for the Franka robot arm.
 For further information and troubleshooting, please refer to the original GELLO repository.